 Skip to main content

-SX Bet locks tokens in escrow when you place a bet, and releases them at settlement.
-Capital efficiency (CE) short-circuits that process: when your positions within a market group offset each other, the system calculates your true worst-case loss and returns any excess escrow to your wallet immediately — without waiting for the market to settle.
+SX Bet locks tokens in escrow when you place a bet and releases them at settlement.
+Capital efficiency (CE) short-circuits that: when your positions within a market offset each other, the exchange calculates your true worst-case loss and returns the excess escrow to your wallet immediately — at fill time, without waiting for the market to settle.
+It is automatic: there is nothing to opt into and no endpoint to call.

 How it works